sven-hornberg-1314-fhb/Web106-deploy/README.md

 ## Instructions

+You have the choice between building that project bei your own, or download a generated jar from here [Download](https://github.com/sven-hornberg-1314-fhb/Web106-deploy/raw/master/download/deploy-1.0-jar-with-dependencies.jar)

-First checkout this project and compile using following command:
+If you choose to build it yourself first checkout this project and compile using following command:

     mvn clean compile assembly:single